UniversalDependencies/docs/_nap/index.md

 * Subjects are constituted of noun phrases, which can be also deverbal.
 They are not marked and usually preceed the verb, except for presentational constructions, e.g.:
   - _Dimmanĕ venĕ Giuvannĕ_ “Tomorrow John is coming”
+* Subjects can be omitted, since Neapolitan is a pro-drop language.

-* Objects usually follow the main verb, or can be constituted by relative clauses, e.g.:
+* Objects usually follow the main verb, or can be constituted by whole clauses, e.g.:
   - _Mĕ piacĕ 'e pazzià a ppallonĕ_ “I like to play football”

 ---